Great lessons from great men

-Benjamin Franklin famously attempted to codify his quest for self-control.
+Because he had very real trouble regulating his impulses, Benjamin Franklin famously attempted to codify his quest for self-control.
 As Brett wrote at The Art of Manliness, Franklin committed himself to thirteen virtues, and he developed a system for tracking how disciplined he was in his daily pursuit of these ideals.
 There's nothing wrong with an occasional indulgence.
 But when the indulgence becomes a habit — or worse, a vice — this can affect your life.
 Even destroy it.
 If you have habits that prevent you from fulfilling your potential, find a way to boost your self-control.
 (You might, for example, use Joe's Goals to track your progress, much like Benjamin Franklin did.)

 Do the Right Thing

 Have a code of honor, and live by it.
 Your code of honor might come from your faith, or from your education, or from your family.
 Whatever the source, live by these values.
 Life is filled with temptations.
 The more you accomplish, the more people will tempt you with offers for quick gains or passing pleasures.
-Many men succumb to these, but those who do rarely achieve what they might have if they'd stuck to their principles.
-The books I've read are filled with stories of men who have resisted the urge to compromise, and who believe that this has been a key to their success.
+Many people succumb to these, but those who do rarely achieve what they might have if they'd stuck to their principles.
+The books I've read are filled with stories of folks who have resisted the urge to compromise, and who believe that this has been a key to their success.
 Don't cheat.
 Be honest.
 Work hard.
 And embrace the golden rule.

-Embrace The Golden Rule
+Embrace the Golden Rule

 James Cash Penney — the man behind the J.C.
 Penney chain of department stores — believed that success could be measured by how a man treated others.
 In his book, Fifty Years with the Golden Rule, Penney describes his life-long adherence to this maxim: “Do unto others as you would have them do unto you.”
-Other great men believed the same.
+Other great people through history have believed the same.
 They believed that their fortunes came not from pursuing money itself, but by producing something of value to others.
 But this principle also holds true outside of business.
 In your dealings with your friends, your family, and with strangers, treat others as you would like to be treated.
 Doing so builds social capital, strengthening the fiber of the community.

 Pay Yourself First

 Another common thread in most of these books — and in personal-finance classics like The Richest Man in Babylon — is the importance of saving.
 “Pay yourself first,” the old adage goes, and it's great advice.
 If you will set aside ten or twenty per cent of all that you earn, your fortune will grow far beyond that of your peers.
 Some of this money should be invested in a manner that makes you comfortable.
 (You should learn about the concepts of asset allocation and diversification, if you haven't already.)
-But some of your money should also be set aside in a high-interest savings account to act as an emergency fund.
+But some of your money should also be set aside in an emergency fund.
 When you save — when you pay yourself first — you are using the strength of your youth to insure your uncertain tomorrow.

 Your health is your greatest asset.
 If you lack health, you cannot work, and cannot produce an income.
 Health allows you to engage in productive activities, at work and at play.
 It allows you to enjoy the company of your friends and family.
 And it allows you to live with vigor.
 Guard your health.
 Do not neglect your body.
 Eat well.
 Exercise regularly.
 If you drink or smoke, do so in moderation.
 You will not live forever, but with some care and foresight, you may get a little closer!